rustyinfinity/StashNfoExporter/README.md

 # StashNfoExporter
-Export .nfo from Stash for services like Kodi.
+Export .nfo from Stash for services like Jellyfin Kodi Emby etc .

 # Usage
 Clone the repo to plugins folder of stash.